 Target Hunger is one of Houston’s largest non-profit organizations providing direct food assistance to food insecure children, families, and seniors who face the risk of going hungry every day.
 In 2022, Target Hunger distributed food to over 17,000 unduplicated individuals representing nearly 7,000 unique households.

 We are proud to be a partner of the United Way of Greater Houston and the Houston Food Bank.

 Target Hunger, a United Way agency, was founded in 1989 as a grassroots, community based program to fight the increasing hunger problem in Houston’s inner city neighborhoods.
-The United Way, along with community leaders including the late Congressman Mickey Leland and Houston businessman Pete Van Horn, joined together to form the Select Committee on Hunger to examine the issue of hunger in Houston.
+The United Way, along with community leaders including the late Congressman Mickey Leland and Houston businessman Pete Van Horn, joined together to form the Select Committee on Hunger.
 They focused their attention on the area of town where the needs of the hungry were not being met, and Target Hunger was formed.
-Our service area was initially limited to the Fifth Ward, and now we have expanded to include the neighborhoods of Kashmere Gardens, North Forrest and Denver Harbor.
+The service area was initially limited to the greater Fifth Ward and Kashmere Gardens areas: over the years it has gradually expanded to include Houston’s northeast/east region and spans over 10 zip codes, including the neighborhoods of Denver Harbor, Manchester, Magnolia Park, North Forest, Settegast, and many more.

 Target Hunger Diversity, Equity, and Inclusion Statement

 Target Hunger commits to be a diverse, inclusive, and equitable workplace where all employees, volunteers, and clients – whatever their gender, race, ethnicity, national origin, age, sexual orientation or identity, education, or disability, feel valued and respected.
 We are committed to providing equal opportunity for employment and advancement in our organization.
 We are committed to modeling diversity and inclusion, and to maintaining an inclusive environment with equitable treatment for all.

 We strive to provide informed, authentic leadership for our community to: